-The Mind, Brain and Behavior Research Center at University of Granada (CIMCYC-UGR) is a centre for psychological excellence research.
+The Mind, Brain and Behavior Research Center (CIMCYC) of the University of Granada (UGR) is devoted to research excellence in Psychology and related scientific fields.

 About the Center